holmes/homeseer-brains/src/main/react/README.md

 ### Surge

-Install the Surge CLI if you haven't already by running `npm install -g surge`.
+Install the Surge CLI if you haven't already by shouldRun `npm install -g surge`.
 Run the `surge` command and log in you or create a new account.
 You just need to specify the *build* folder and your custom domain, and you are done.

 ```sh
               email: email@domain.com